Calendar of Events

 Sophomore Athlete Leadership Day

-Each year, the Center for Leadership and Service provides the opportunity for a group of students to take part in the LeaderShape Institute.
+Each year, the Center for Leadership and Service provides the opportunity for a group of students to take part in the LeaderShape Institute .
 The Institute is an interactive, energizing, and unique experience that builds leadership skills.
 The six-day residential program is filled with self-discovery and learning from practical experiences that build leadership concepts and abilities.
-Moravian sent students to the national LeaderShape sessions in 2004, 2007, 2009-2012 and held campus-based institutes in 2005, 2006, and 2008.
+Moravian students have participated in LeaderShape since 2004.
 Contact Katie Dantsin for more information.

 Applications Due Date TBD